barmalei/zebkit/src/jekyll/docs.layouts.md

 ### Stack Layout

-This the most simple layout manager that place children components on top of each other stretching (or using preferred size) its to fill all available parent component space.
+This the most simple layout manager that place child components on top of each other stretching (or using preferred size) its to fill all available parent component space.

 {% include zsample.html canvas_id='stackLayout1' title='Raster layout' %}